Auxlanger/Dida/README.md

 ## Introduction

 Dida is a tiny experimental [auxlang](https://en.wikipedia.org/wiki/International_auxiliary_language) with strict grammar, simple phonology and easy orthography.
 Its grammar is largely *a priori*.
 It contains *a posteriori* vocabulary imported from English according to [rules of mutilation](#rules-of-mutilation) in a mnemonic manner.
 Thus Dida is intended to be easy to learn rather than being comprehensible at first sight.
-The name **Dida** comes from **di** (this) plus **da** (that), since such pronouns are extensively used.
+The name **Dida** comes from **di** (this) plus **da** (that), since such pronouns are extensively used in the language.

 ---